-The combination of a low number of successful spawning years (based on observed trigger flow occurrence and duration) and decreased size of adults is of concern.
+The combination of prolonged drought conditions affecting the low number of successful spawning years (based on observed trigger flow occurrence and duration; Table 1) and decreased size of adults has been noted and will continue to be monitored (Figure 1).
 The results of reduced recruitment of YOY paddlefish will not be evident in the spawning population for a few years, However it would be prudent to consider the effects of reduced recruitment and reduced fecundity of the adult population.
-Since 1992, snaggers have been allowed to harvest two paddlefish per year from the upper Missouri River fishery.
 Snaggers are also allowed to immediately release a snagged paddlefish if they desire.
 Based on analysis of the fishery and public support, the fishing limit was reduced in 2007 from two paddlefish to one paddlefish annually.
 In 2008, the paddlefish season was reduced from a 365-day season to a 46-day season (May 1 to June 15), making monitoring total catch more feasible.
 Furthermore, an annual harvest cap of 500 paddlefish has been implemented since 2008.
+These regulation changes have resulted in a shorter season and fewer paddlefish being harvested annually (Table 10).
+Estimated harvest by our current creel census program is highly variable when compared to the number of paddlefish being reported to our on-site creel clerks (Table 10).
+However, this variability has decreased since the harvest cap was implemented in 2008.
+Modifications or even changing the program we currently use may further reduce this variability, resulting in improved harvest estimates.
+FWP continues to refine its paddlefish creel survey to obtain the most accurate information possible over such a broad geographical range, in a short period of time.